bengtssonpalme/MPBIO-BBT045-2025/homework1.md

-# Homework 1: Basic Unix operations for bioinformatic
+# Homework 1: Basic Unix operations for bioinformatics

 * Write your answers in the text file you've used to keep track of commands and output so far.
 * Create a repo on GitHub to keep track of this file and send us the link to this repo.